attrace/homepage/guides/referral-farming/buy-to-farm.md

 The following are the exact steps you need to take:

-1. Follow the sharted referral link
+1. Follow the shared referral link
 1. Connect your wallet
 1. Proceed with Buy to Farm step
 1. Sign the message with your wallet to register your address for rewards